sana-18/sana-18/README.md

 ### 🌱 I'm currently learning:

 - **Advanced LLM Applications**: Fine-tuning and deploying large language models for domain-specific tasks.
-- **TinyML & Edge AI**: Exploring efficient model deployment on resource-constrained IoT devices.
 - **MLOps Best Practices**: Implementing CI/CD pipelines with MLflow and Kubeflow for production ML systems.
 - **Blockchain Integration**: Combining AI with blockchain for secure and transparent data systems.

 ### 👯 I'm looking to collaborate on:

 - Open source AI/ML projects.
-- IoT and edge solutions with AI integration.
-- Research projects at the intersection of AI and domain specific.
+- Industry & Research projects at the intersection of AI and domain specific.

 ## 🏆 Featured Projects